nashville-software-school/client-side-mastery/book-5-the-apprentice/chapters/REACT_BASICS.md

 }
 ```

 Then I can include that component as a child of the **`Kennel`** component.
-Look at the code below and notice that there's a very strange looking HTML element called `<EmployeeList />`.
+Look at the code below and notice there's now another of those custom HTML elements in there called `<EmployeeList />`.
 JSX interprets this as a component and will render the class you defined.

 Update your **`Kennel`** component to match.
+Now when the `Kennel` component is rendered it will render the `EmployeeList` component.
+We can say that the Kennel component is now a parent of the EmployeeList component.

 ```js
 class Kennel extends Component {